integrations/terraform-provider-github/website/docs/r/branch_protection.html.markdown

 ## Import

-GitHub Branch Protection can be imported using an ID made up of `repository:branch`, e.g.
+GitHub Branch Protection can be imported using an ID made up of `repository:pattern`, e.g.

 ```
-$ terraform import github_branch_protection.terraform terraform:master
+$ terraform import github_branch_protection.terraform terraform:main
 ```